 My name is Jonathan Berman.
 I am 15 years old.
-I live beyond Type 1 … by being an advocate for diabetes research to help scientists find a cure for everyone living with Type 1 diabetes.
+I live beyond type 1 … by being an advocate for diabetes research to help scientists find a cure for everyone living with type 1 diabetes.
 I was diagnosed in 2007, when I was 7 years old.
 I remember going trick-or-treating and then fainting in the bathroom in the early morning.
-My mom took me to the doctors and then to the hospital and I was bummed I was missing my 1st grade play!
-Then the ER Doctor came in and said, “It’s Type 1 diabetes.”
+My mom took me to the doctors and then to the hospital and I was bummed I was missing my first grade play!
+Then the ER Doctor came in and said, “It’s type 1 diabetes.”
 I remember not knowing what that meant, but I found out really fast when I got my first injection.
 After being diagnosed, we found out I had a tendency to pass out around needles.
 I know, just my luck that I had to learn how to adjust to needles when I was first diagnosed.
-But I encouraged my local Children’s Hospital to put reclining chairs in all of their Endocrine offices, so when children and teens come in to get a pump or CGM, they can feel more comfortable and safe during the process.
-I’m glad they liked the idea — the chairs are really comfortable!
+But I encouraged my local Children’s Hospital to put reclining chairs in all of their endocrine offices, so when children and teens come in to get a pump or continuous glucose monitor (CGM), they can feel more comfortable and safe during the process.
+I’m glad they liked the idea—the chairs are really comfortable!

 As we all know there are good days and bad days, but I really try to stay focused on the positive and just do what I have to do and be myself.

 My mom has always encouraged me to believe in the concept, “Be a part of the change you want to see in the world.”